 There are also trains from the main train station to Fiumicino airport.
 These connections with the airport train Leonardo Express are modern and fast, but expensive.
 Buses to the airport are cheaper, more information here.

 Most trains from the north also stop in Rome Tiburtina before they stop at Termini station.
 The central train station Roma Termini, however, is better for most tourists.
 Rome Tiburtina can be better reached by car.

 There are a lot of shops in the big station.
 However, food and drinks are quite expensive in the terminus station Rome Termini.
 If you need a lot for a longer trip, it is better to shop before or in the surrounding area.
 We saw a bottle of Coca-Cola (0,5 litres) for 2,75 Euro in a shop in the station.
 A supermarket of the chain “Conad City” is about 5 minutes walking distance from the central station of Rome.
 There 1.5 liters of Coca-Cola cost about 1.50 euros.

-A tip for a long trip to Germany: In the shop „Hudson News“ in the station Termini there are German magazines like Spiegel or Stern.
+A tip for a long trip to Germany: In the shop “Hudson News” in the station Termini there are German and English magazines.